 Custody Guideline On Shared Care Of Children

-When considering whether a child should spend equal time with both parents, the Court will make no presumptions but judge each case on several factors.
-A non-exhaustive list of factors which the Court has previously cited include:
+When considering whether a child should spend equal time with both parents, the Court will make the equal shared care presumptions, if not rebutted, and then judge each case based on the best interests of the child and reasonable practicality of equal shared care for the parties.

 - The physical proximity of both households

 - Whether there is a consensus between both parents on day to day life matters of the child: e.g. Diet, health care etc.